Copyright Enforcement FAQs

-The owner of a copyright is the individual or the individuals that created the work.
-However, the following circumstances change ownership:
+The copyright owner is the person or people who created the work.
+But, the following circumstances change ownership:

-- The copyright was sold to another person or a company.
+- The copyright owner sells the copyright to another person or a company

-- An independent contractor was hired to create the work.
+- The company hires an independent contractor to create the work

 How long does copyright protection last?

-Copyright protection begins the moment the creation of an original work occurs in a tangible form.
+Copyright protection begins when you create an original work in a tangible form.
 For works published after 1977, protection applies for the following term: